-Transport infrastructures - roads and railway systems - are frequently built in areas such as swamps, marshes or areas near watercourses.
-In such cases, substantial consolidation work is required to avoid shear failure of embankments.
+Transport infrastructures-roads, tunnels, bridges, and railway systems-are frequently built in areas such as swamps, marshes, and watercourses.
+In such cases, engineering solutions are required to avoid excessive settlement and shear failure of embankments.
+Ground improvement has become the go-to engineering solution for overcoming these challenges.